-“David, is there a cure for social anxiety?”
+“Is there a cure for social anxiety?”

-Really I do, because I get to give you the straight dope on what I think about it.
+I love getting questions asking this, really I do, because I get to give you the straight dope on what I think about it.

 I say yes, but of course there are conditions.